cliffordlab/cliffordlab.github.io/ethics.md

 certain percentage of many copyrighted journals or books for personal or teaching use.

-Some journals require you sign over your copyright to them.
+Some journals require you to sign over your copyright to them.
 I would discourage this practice.
 See this [webcast](http://news-libraries.mit.edu/blog/podcast-abelson/1044/) of Hal Abelson from MIT for a good justification on why we shouldn’t trade